-Too few professionals master an advanced set of skills in principled negotiation, empathy and leadership.
-We of LCM Student Association want to change that culture by teaching our students how to negotiate integratively and ethically.
+Too few professionals master an advanced set of skills in principled negotiation, empathy, and leadership.
+We of LCM Student Association want to change that by teaching our students how to negotiate integratively and ethically.

-Throughout several tracks and different workshops, we elaborate thoroughly on each aspect of all those competences.
-This way we can deliver proficient and distinguished negotiators with strong communication skills, who will make the difference in any professional career.
+Throughout several workshops and case sessions, we elaborate thoroughly on each aspect of these competences.
+In this way, we can deliver competent and distinguished negotiators with excellent communication skills, who will make the difference in any professional career.

 LCM Student Association is a non-profit, interfaculty student organization affiliated with the Leuven Center of Collaborative Management (LCM) and the faculties of Psychology and Law at KU Leuven.

-These workshops are only open to our members: every year 36 students are carefully selected on the basis of their motivation and potential to become good negotiators.
-Each workshop consists of a more theoretical part or an introduction to the topic, and is then followed by practical cases.
-After the cases, students receive feedback from our guest speakers and from their peers.
+These workshops are exclusive to our members: every year 36 students are carefully selected based on their motivation and potential to become excellent negotiators.
+Each workshop consists of an introduction to the topic and is then followed by practical cases.
+Our experienced team provides personal and valuable feedback.

-To give our members an experience that is as challenging as possible, we try to cover a maximum of diverse topics.
+To provide the optimal learning opportunity, we try to cover a maximum of diverse topics.
 Our members and alumni also get the opportunity to compete in a variety of business and mediation competitions.

-LCM SA truly believes in the wider benefit of increasing students’ negotiation skills and knowledge.
-Via its Facebook and LinkedIn page as well as its Newsroom (and a monthly Newsletter), LCM SA tries to expand its reach well beyond its members.
-From posting Monday Negotiation Tips to writing more profound articles, LCM SA tries to gather all those with an interest in negotiation and keep them up to date, deepen and broaden their negotiation knowledge.
+LCM SA firmly believes in the wider benefit of increasing students’ negotiation skills and knowledge.
+Via its Facebook and LinkedIn pages, as well as its Newsroom, LCM SA tries to expand its reach well beyond its members.
+From posting Monday Negotiation Tips to writing more profound articles, LCM SA strives to gather all those with an interest in negotiation and feed their hunger for negotiation knowledge.